tnubeo1111/Python/README.md

 # Python
-I write python code on small projects to help me improve my python programming experience.
+A place to collect small projects and error problems to practice coding skills and serve future work.